The Supervisor Series is for new and existing Supervisors.

 - at Early Career Research stage

-- not on the supervision registry who are seeking to become HDR supervisors
+- not on the supervision registry who are seeking to become graduate research supervisors

 - registered and seeking to be upgraded to Principal Supervisor status